 Other decorations, such as wooden crosses, chimes, plaques, wire, glass, artificial ornaments or vigil lights, must be located in front of the monument slab or base and not extend beyond the monument slab or base.

-All decorations must be removed prior to the Thanksgiving weekend to prevent damage to decorations by winter weather.
+All decorations must be removed prior to mid-October to prevent damage to decorations by winter weather.

 Flower planting shall be permitted at the head of the gravesite, immediately in front of the monuments concrete slab or base.
 Plantings shall not exceed twelve inches in depth and may not exceed the entire width of the concrete slab or base.
 The planting area shall be prepared and maintained by the lot owner.